sparktsang/sparktsang.github.io/_posts/psychedelic.md

 And I was witnessing its birth.

-A terrifying, brilliant, and utterly modern form of alchemy, an attempt to build a bridge of code to the divine.
-And I was witnessing its birth.

 Still reeling from the revelation, I was pulled forward by the gravitational force of my own curiosity.
 "What's your next big step?"
 I asked.

 "Expand consciousness," he replied.